-Rheumatoid arthritis (RA) is a condition where the body’s immune system attacks itself and inflames the protective membrane inside the joints.
+Rheumatoid arthritis (RA) is an autoimmune disease in which the body’s immune system attacks itself and inflames the protective membrane inside the joints.
 This can result in symptoms that range from mild to severe.

 Symptoms are mostly related to joint problems.
-However, you may also experience flare-ups where your symptoms are worse.
+But you may also experience flare-ups in which your symptoms are worse.
 This may include rashes on the body due to inflammation.
-These rashes are known as rheumatoid vasculitis (RV).
-RV is a rare complication experienced in only one percent of people with RA.
-In most cases, there are treatments available for rheumatoid arthritis-related rashes.

 RA symptoms can vary according to the severity of the disease.
-RV is a less common symptom of RA.
-It occurs when your blood vessels become inflamed.
+RV occurs when your blood vessels become inflamed.
 This can lead to other symptoms that range from a red, irritated rash to an ulcer on the skin due to lack of blood flow.
 RV often occurs on the legs.

-Other symptoms that can occur with RV include:
+Other symptoms that can occur with RV can include: